Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     }
 }
 ```
-Here we set up the configuration views, get the system's properties and we also make sure that the graphics requirements are met for the device to be able to run VR.
+Here we set up the configuration views which query the runtime for the supported view configurations and their recommended resolutions, get the system's properties including device name, vendor ID, and hardware capabilities like maximum supported swapchain dimensions, and we also make sure that the graphics requirements are met for the device to be able to run VR.
+The xrGetInstanceProcAddr call is necessary because graphics API functions are exposed through OpenXR's extension mechanism rather than the core API.
+This retrieves a function pointer for the OpenGL-specific extension function that validates our OpenGL version and context meet the runtime's minimum requirements.

+Note that the {XR_TYPE_SYSTEM_PROPERTIES} and {XR_TYPE_GRAPHICS_REQUIREMENTS_OPENGL_KHR} initializers set the structure type field, which OpenXR requires to identify structure types at runtime for versioning and validation purposes.

 ```cpp
  result = CreateSession();